tfmontague/developer-salary-capstone/README.md

 In summary, future iterations of the estimator dashboard will aim to improve the robustness of salary predictions and expand the model’s applicability across various data sources, enhancing its value as a reliable tool for developers and hiring managers alike.

+Explore the [App Section](https://github.com/tfmontague/developer-salary-capstone/tree/main/app) of the Developer Salary GitHub for insights into the work currently in progress to refine, enhance, and improve the app dashboard.

 ## References